100th Anniversary of the Xinhai Revolution and Republic of China: Taiwan green-camp and aboriginal responses

 Keynotes made by Hu Jintao were interpreted by members of the Taiwan independence movement as exploiting the image of Sun Yat-sen to intensify measures against the movement.
 Taiwan aboriginal rights activists of the Sediq National Assembly who represent the Atayal people announced a headhunt against the ROC government.
 The headhunts usually get rid of evil spirits.
 The activists compared the ROC government to the Japanese colonial government that preceded it which took their people's land and resources.
 The Indigeonous People's Coalition said there is nothing to celebrate as the aboriginals have suffered under the government.
 They performed their own mgaya ceremony.
-Some have said the ROC government is a "Chinese government in exile" and should be out of Taiwan.
-But Pan-green DPP candidate Tsai Ing-wen famously said "The ROC is Taiwan, Taiwan is the ROC" for the first time in her career.
+Some have said the ROC government is a "Chinese government in exile" and should get out of Taiwan.
+However, Pan-green DPP candidate Tsai Ing-wen famously said "The ROC is Taiwan, Taiwan is the ROC" for the first time in her career.

 Bans and censorships

-In April 2011 an inter-university debate related to Sun Yat-sen was supposed to be hosted by the Beijing Institute of Technology.
-But it was banned by the University's Communist Youth League.
+In April 2011, an inter-university debate related to Sun Yat-sen was supposed to be hosted by the Beijing Institute of Technology, but it was banned by the university's Communist Youth League.
 The Dr. Sun opera about a love story between Soong Ching-ling and Sun was supposed to have a world premiere at the National Centre for Performing Arts in Beijing on 30 September.
 It was canceled for "logistics reasons".

 Controversy

 Principles

-Criticism was in particular directed at the PRC, saying that the government spend more money on its poor, sick and elderly instead on the anniversary celebration.
+Criticism was in particular directed at the PRC, saying that the government should spend more money on its poor, sick and elderly instead on the anniversary celebration.
 Activist Wang Dan criticized the PRC government's celebration of democracy as "ironic".